 A closing, or settlement, is the meeting during which ownership of the property is officially transferred from the seller to the buyer.
 The buyer and the seller, their attorneys, both real estate sales professionals, a representative of the lender and the closing agent typically attend the closing.
 The closing involves settling any open issues, balancing and verifying an often-complex closing statement and signing all documents necessary to complete the transaction.
-An attorney with experience in closing real estate transactions from Hocker & Associates, LLC in Indianapolis, Indiana, will advise you at closing to ensure that your rights are protected.
+An attorney with experience in closing real estate transactions from Hocker Law, LLC in Indianapolis, Indiana, will advise you at closing to ensure that your rights are protected.

 Closing costs are one of the least-understood aspects of the home-purchase procedure.
-Although a good closer will take time to walk a buyer through the numbers, an experienced attorney from Hocker & Associates, LLC will provide additional insight and verify that the costs are being appropriately allocated between the buyer and the seller.
+Although a good closer will take time to walk a buyer through the numbers, an experienced attorney from Hocker Law, LLC will provide additional insight and verify that the costs are being appropriately allocated between the buyer and the seller.

 Closing costs vary somewhat by community, but they generally are between two and five percent of the home's purchase price and include: